coderefinery/modular-type-along/content/lesson.md

 Our initial goal for this exercise is to plot a series of temperatures for **25 measurements** and to compute and plot the **arithmetic mean**.
-We imagine that we assemble a working script from various StackOverflow recommendations and arrive at:
+We imagine that we assemble a working script from various StackOverflow/ChatGPT recommendations and arrive at:

 ```{literalinclude} code/initial-version.py